A Love Song (film): Production

 A Love Song was written, directed, and produced by Max Walker-Silverman in his feature debut.
 Noting the minimal dialogue, the filmmaker said he "gave these characters the gift of silence with the knowledge that these roles would be played by two masters."

 Release

 The film premiered at the Sundance Film Festival on January 20, 2022.
-It showed at the 72nd Berlin International Film Festival on February 12, 2022, and at the Tribeca Film Festival in June 2022.
+It showed at the 72nd Berlin International Film Festival on February 12, 2022, and at the Tribeca Film Festival on June 13, 2022.

 In January 2022, Cinetic Media acquired the film's sales rights in the United States and Canada.
 The following month, Bleecker Street and Stage 6 Films acquired worldwide distribution rights to the film, planning a summer release for the film.
 It was released in theaters in the United States on July 29, 2022.